 We may use your information to:

-- Carry out internal audits and discuss care we provide to ensure it is of the highest standard
+- Carry out internal audits and discuss care and support we provide to ensure it is of the highest standard

 - Get feedback on our service and respond to any complaint from you

 - Respond to queries from our regulators

 - Produce anonymous information that we can use to train and educate our employees

 - Produce anonymous information to assist with research and assisting the way services are planned and delivered in the future.

 Under data protection laws, each purpose for which we use your information must comply with one or the GDPR conditions for processing.
 You can find out more about the conditions for processing here https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/.

 The conditions we rely on to provide people we support with our services are: